aerobless/knowledge/💻 Software Development/🎨 CSS.md

----
-description: >-
-  CSS (Cascading Style Sheets) is a style sheet language used to describe the presentation of a document written in HTML or XML
+CSS, or Cascading Style Sheets, is a stylesheet language used to control the presentation and layout of HTML documents, allowing for the separation of content from design.
----

 # Learn CSS

 Learn CSS with some gamified tutorials